Cancelling or postponing your wedding

 - Extreme weather, such as floods or storms, can result in cancelled trains/flights, closed roads and damaged venues.

-- Either the bride or groom, or a key member of your wedding party (such as a parent), could fall ill or be injured, and be unable to attend.
+- Either one of the marrying couple, or a key member of your wedding party (such as a parent), could fall ill or be injured, and be unable to attend.

 - If a key member of your wedding party is in the services, they may have their leave cancelled or be redeployed.

 You’ll almost certainly have engaged the services of a range of suppliers – anyone from wedding photographers & videographers to DJs, bands, florists, graphic designers, wedding invitation printers, dressmakers, wedding cars, make-up artists and hairdressers.
 If they let you down, you may not be able to recover the deposits you paid, and you may incur extra costs in booking new suppliers:

 - Your wedding supplier might be ill or injured

 - They might fail to turn up on the day